simeononsecurity/discord-backdoors-and-breaches/readme.md

 ## Available Commands

+- `setup-game`: Creates a game id and sets all the needed variables.
-- `start-game`: Starts a new game by creating a new channel and setting up the necessary roles and permissions.
+- `start-game`: Starts a new game should be run my incident master only after `setup-game`
 - `join-game`: Allows players to join the game by assigning them the "Player" role and granting them access to the game channel.
 - `play-procedure`: Starts the Procedure phase of the game, where players must complete a series of challenges to progress.
 - `play-incident-master`: Starts the Incident Master phase of the game, where players take turns being the Incident Master and directing the other players on how to respond to a simulated incident.